 - Whipping Cream or Buttermilk— Dairy ingredients that you use only occasionally are great candidates for freezing.
 You can also often find them discounted when they are close to their expiration date.
 As long as they are frozen before they expire, they will be fine.
 Just be sure to use them quickly once they thaw.

 - Yogurt— If you find individual yogurt cups on sale or close to the expiration date, buy them and freeze them.
 If you make homemade yogurt, you can freeze your yogurt start for next time.
+The indivdual yogurt cups go great in lunches (they’ll thaw just in time) or add a popcicle stick for a frozen treat!

 - Bananas— Bananas will darken in color and be mushy, but they’re perfect for baking and smoothies.
 For use in smoothies, peel and cut ripe bananas into quarters, flash freeze on a tray, then store in freezer bags.
 For baking, you can pre-mash and pre-measure if you feel so inclined.
 Bananas can be frozen in their peels, but extracting the banana after it is partially thawed increases the “eeww” factor.
 It’s worth the small effort to take off the peels.